-Are the cost of carrying on a trade or business.
-These expenses are usually deductible if the business is operated to make a profit.
+Business expenses are the cost of carrying on a trade or business.
+These expenses are usually deductible if the business operates to make a profit.

 What Can I Deduct?

-It is important to separate business expenses from the following expenses:
+It is important to separate expenses from the following expenses:

 The expenses used to figure the cost of goods sold,

 If your business manufactures products or purchases them for resale, you generally must value inventory at the beginning and end of each tax year to determine your cost of goods sold.
 Some of your expenses may be included in figuring the cost of goods sold.
 The cost of goods sold is deducted from your gross receipts to figure your gross profit for the year.
 If you include an expense in the cost of goods sold, you cannot deduct it again as an expense.